beamer-bridge/beamer/docs/source/whitepaper.rst

 restrict the call to authenticated `fill manager` and `cross domain messenger` contracts.

-After L1 resolution has transferred the fill information from roll-up B to roll-up A, Bob can directly call `withdraw` on the `request manager` on roll-up A. That will compute a `fill hash` and query the `resolution registry` for the filler address corresponding to `fill hash`, which will return Bob's address.
+After L1 resolution has transferred the fill information from roll-up B to roll-up A, Bob can directly call `withdraw` on the `request manager` on roll-up A. This will compute a `fill hash` and query the `resolution registry` for the filler address corresponding to `fill hash`, which will return Bob's address.
 Bob will be immediately considered the winner of the challenge and receive its stake as well as Charles' stake, the tokens locked by Alice, and the fees paid by Alice for the service.